Monday the 16th of January marks ‘Blue Monday’- known as the most depressing day of the year.

 Mid-January feels bleak, landing in the middle of the grey, cold winter, after the jollity of Christmas has ended and long before the blue skies and warmer weather of spring.
-This year mental health worldwide is at an all-time low due to the Covid-19 crisis, with job insecurity, home schooling pressure and negative news articles making life harder for millions of people.
+This year mental health worldwide is at an all-time low due to the cost of living crisis, and the war in Ukraine.
 However, depression and anxiety can hit at any time of the year and affect around 1 in 8 men.
 Men account for three times as many suicides as women and suicide is the biggest killer of men under the age of 45.
 Sadly, the numbers are increasing with every year.

 So what can you do to take care of your mental health?